How to Make Fluffy Sourdough Discard Scones (No Heavy Cream, Easy & Flaky)

 Conclusion

-These sourdough discard scones are wonderfully versatile and fit beautifully into all sorts of occasions.
-They’re perfect for a cozy afternoon tea spread with butter and jam, a leisurely weekend brunch, or even tucked into a picnic basket for a treat on the go.
-Their quick prep time also makes them ideal for last-minute guests.
-You can also dress them up with seasonal add-ins—like chopped dried fruit, grated lemon zest, or warm spices (added to the dry ingredients in step 1)—for holidays and celebrations.
+These sourdough discard scones are wonderfully versatile and fit easily into all kinds of occasions.
+They’re perfect for a cozy afternoon tea with butter and jam, a slow weekend brunch, or even tucked into a picnic basket for an easy treat on the go.

 More Delicious Discard Recipes